MonashMath/SCI1022/Unix-CLI.md

 $ cd dir2/
 ```

 Here the error message indicates that the `mv` command worked as there is no file or directory called `dir1` after renaming.
-In the case of the `mv` command, the trailing slashes in the relative or absolute paths provided as arguments to the command are optional (i.e., the presence or absence of the trailing slashes makes no difference):
+The trailing slashes in the relative or absolute paths provided as arguments to the `mv` command are optional (i.e., the presence or absence of the trailing slashes makes no difference):

 ```bash
 $ cd